 Developer Certification of Sources and Uses: Developer must provide a certification of project sources and uses, including related party fees and purchase price of sites, at each point of LHC evaluation.

-Developer Fees: The maximum Developer Fee is the amount determined below, $1,000,000.00, or $1,500,000.00 for projects utilizing tax-exempt bonds.
+Developer Fees: The maximum Developer Fee is the amount determined below, $1,500,000.00 for projects located in Rural parishes; $2,000,000 for projected located and the Metro parishes and no cap for projects utilizing tax-exempt bonds.

-For Rehabilitation projects the Developer Fee will not exceed thirty percent (30%) of the rehabilitation hard cost line-item.
+For Rehabilitation projects the Developer Fee will not exceed thirty percent (35%) of the rehabilitation hard cost line-item.